Jake Hoot

 Jake Hoot (born July 7, 1988) is an American country singer.
-He was the winner of season 17 of the American talent competition The Voice at the age of 31.
+He is the winner of season 17 of the American talent competition The Voice at the age of 31.
+He competed on the team coached by Kelly Clarkson, giving her third win as a coach on the show.
+Hoot was the second one-chair turn from The Voice U.S.'s blind auditions to win his season, after Team Alicia's Chris Blue, the final contestant to audition on season 12, and the first to do so outright (minimum two coaches eligible to turn).

 Early life

-Jake Hoot was born in Texas on July 7, 1988.
-Jake is the second oldest of nine siblings in his family.
-Their parents are Aaron and Stacey Hoot who are Christian missionaries.
+Jake Hoot was born in Corpus Christi, Texas on July 7, 1988.
+Jake is the second oldest of nine siblings born to Aaron and Stacey Hoot, both of whom are Christian missionaries.
 At the age of nine, he and his family relocated to the Dominican Republic where his parents lived and worked as missionaries from 1998 to 2008.
-He learned the guitar and began singing while in the country, developed a fluency in Spanish, and played in the Dominican baseball league for a year.
-Upon returning to the US he was homeschooled; in 2009 he attended Tennessee Tech.
-He had a back-up role playing football on Tennessee Tech's offensive line for his freshman year in 2010.
+He learned the guitar and began singing while in the country, became fluent in Spanish, and played in the Dominican baseball league for a year.
+Upon returning to the U.S., he was homeschooled; in 2009, he attended Tennessee Tech.
+He had a back-up role playing football on Tennessee Tech's offensive line for his first year in 2010.
 He graduated with a degree in interdisciplinary studies in 2013 and found a job at a local media production company.
-At the same time he pursued his music career with many local gigs building his popularity.
+At the same time, he pursued a music career and built his popularity by performing in many local gigs.

 Career

 The Voice (2019)

 In 2019, Hoot entered the 17th season of The Voice.
-In his blind audition, He sang "When It Rains It Pours" by Luke Combs.
-Only Kelly Clarkson turned her chair; thus he was on Team Kelly.
-He advanced to the finale winning the competition on December 17, 2019.
+In his blind audition, he sang "When It Rains It Pours" by Luke Combs.
+Only Kelly Clarkson turned her chair; thus, he was on Team Kelly by default.
+He advanced to the finale, and won the season on December 17, 2019.